This post may contain affiliate links.

 However, if they’re falling asleep fine but waking up in the middle of the night, I would still use method one no matter how old the kids are.

 So let’s say you’ve done the bedtime routine and have tucked your child in.
 Now what you want to do is tell her that this is the night she’s going to stay in bed all by herself, and you’re so excited for her!
 Make a big deal out if it.
 This is kind of the opposite of the first method, which is calm and quiet and has no rewards.
-The difference is that this method is ONLY for bedtime, and only for kids who are a bit older, I’d say four or five and up.
+The difference is that this method is ONLY for bedtime, and only for kids who are a bit older than toddler age.

 Tell your child that you’re sure she can stay in bed without you, give her a kiss, tell her again how excited you are, and then turn off the light and leave.
 Close the door and then go back in immediately.
 You don’t want to give her even a second to get out of bed before you go back in.
 You need to make sure that you go back in fast enough that she’s still in bed.
 And then make a BIG FREAKING DEAL out of how great she is for staying in bed!
 Give her more hugs and kisses and tell her how proud you are.